dkglab/fall-of-rome/README.md

 See the [wiki](https://github.com/dkglab/fall-of-rome/wiki).

-## Geolocated archaeological site data
+## Constructing the graph

+Run `make all` to create Turtle files in the `graph` subdirectory from the CSV files in the `data` directory.

-To construct RDF data from the [archaeological site data](data/located-sites/), run `make all` to create `data/located-sites/located-sites.ttl`.
+To rebuild from scratch, run `make clean all`.